anapsid/anapsid/README.md

    From now on, we assume you are working inside the ANAPSID VirtualEnv.

+3. Download ANAPSID.

-3. Clone this repository using Git.
+   You can do this by cloning this repository using Git.

    `$ git clone https://github.com/anapsid/anapsid.git ~/anapsid`

+   OR

+   You can download the latest release from Github [here](https://github.com/anapsid/anapsid/releases)

 4. Go to your local copy of ANAPSID and run: